 B.A.
 Environmental Studies, Mount Holyoke College

-Hannah Moore has B.A. in Environmental Studies from Mount Holyoke and has been a GIS analyst and field technician for Northeast Aquatic Research since 2015.
+Hannah Moore has a B.A. in Environmental Studies from Mount Holyoke College and has been a GIS analyst and research scientist for Northeast Aquatic Research since 2016.
+She brings a unique set of data analysis, coding, and mapping skills, and she has substantial experience conducting aquatic plant surveys, water quality monitoring, and watershed investigations.
+She is the project manager for several projects in Connecticut and Massachusetts.
+Hannah is also NEAR’s financial and administrative manager, conducting much of the behind-the-scenes work.
 Prior to coming to work for NEAR, she was a GIS technician for the CT Department of Energy and Environmental Protection Forestry Division.
-Hannah brings a unique set of data analysis and coding skills, and is well-versed in aquatic plant survey methods and water quality monitoring.

 M.S.
 Lake Management, SUNY Oneonta

 Kendra Kilson joined NEAR as a seasonal intern in 2017 and re-joined the company full-time in the summer of 2019.
 Kendra has a B.S. in Natural Resources from the University of Connecticut, and received her M.S. in Lake Management from SUNY Oneonta in 2019.
 Kendra grew up on Lake Lillinonah, the second largest lake in Connecticut, and has over eight years of volunteer experience with the Lillinonah Friends of the Lake, an organization that strives to protect the lake from eutrophication and aquatic invasive species.
 Kendra is experienced in water quality monitoring and aquatic plant surveying.